Sustainable Health

 • Develop a model for comprehensive delivery of university health care services

-Partner with communities and organizations to reduce health disparities (racial, ethnic, gender, rural-urban) in Michigan by 2030
+Partner with communities and organizations to reduce disparate health outcomes across Michigan

 Strategies/Actions

-• Advance policies and interventions that eliminate structural racism in health care provided by MSU and our community partners
+• Advance policies and interventions that reduce barriers to care and advance equitable outcomes in health care provided by MSU and our community partners

-• Work with community and other partners to close the gap on social determinants of health for the state of Michigan
+• Work with community and other partners to reduce identified barriers for all across the state of Michigan

-• Increase engagement and participation of historically underrepresented communities in clinical research by strengthening relationships and building trust
+• Increase engagement, trust and participation of individuals from the most vulnerable communities in clinical research

 Work with health and business partners across Michigan to ensure patients and families have access to equitable, high-quality, affordable and safe health care